Procedure: Admission of under 18 international students

 - All students who will be issued a CAAW must register with a guardian service and pay all associated costs payable to that body.

-- Students complete the online transition modules on WATTLE entitled ‘SET for ANU’ and ‘Prepare for Study’.
+- Students complete the online transition module, ANU1001, and the WATTLE module, Consent Matters.
 Attendance at Orientation is strongly recommended.

-- Students make contact with Access and Inclusion as requested.
+- Students make contact with the Access and Inclusion Office (Access and Inclusion) as requested.

 - Students act responsibly including being aware of their responsibilities under Australian Law by not participating in illicit activities, and not partake in risk-taking behaviour.
 The University reserves the right to rescind the welfare arrangements of any student found to have breached these conditions.